“Lest We Forget”

 Division.
 As a result of this battle, this German unit was almost completely

 ruined as a fighting unit of the German Army.
-PFC POLAK is buried at an unknown
+PFC POLAK is buried at Woodlawn

 PFC MILTON J.